MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 Due to the amount of content, the summary is too large to post on GitHub; a .PNG file has to do.

 # Fin
+Per stakeholder request:
+* We downloaded, cleaned, sorted and converted the CSV files with **NO** error values allowed
+* We added new columns by combining data using formulas
+* We created multiple Pivot tables and Graphs based on stakeholder requests
+* We created a summary and highlight to opposing seasons of datat

 I hope you've found this Excel section guide helpful!

 Be sure to check out my SQL and R sections and future case studies!